Developing Awareness to Listen Fully

 - Meditate: meditation is a way of practicing mindfulness and can be an excellent way of learning how to focus on the moment.
 When you empty your mind of "clutter," you can make room for other people's points of view.
 Meditation is like many other exercises – the more you do it, the better at it you will become.
 It can be difficult to find time in a busy schedule for meditation, but even five or 10 minutes a day can help.

 3. Listening to your own "cues."
-According to Scott, our cues are the thoughts, feelings and physical reactions we have when we feel anxious or angry, and they can block out ideas and perspectives that we're uncomfortable with.
+According to Scott, our cues are the thoughts, feelings and physical reactions that we have when we feel anxious or angry, and they can block out ideas and perspectives that we're uncomfortable with.
 Mindful listening can help us to be more aware of our cues, and allow us to choose not to let them block communication.

 The rule is straightforward: simply "Listen!"
 Listen carefully and attentively.
 Pay complete attention to the other person, and don't let other thoughts – like what you are going to say next – distract you.